-OU Students Learn Value of Efficiency At Chrysler's Manufacturing Academy by Irena Granaas
+OU Students Learn Efficient Work Habits At Chrysler's Manufacturing Academy by Irena Granaas

 "Okay, Tom, it's time to suit up!

 That was the word from Jeff Dobski of the Chrysler World Class Manufacturing Academy on a recent Tuesday night in April.